kermitt2/grobid/doc/Principles.md

 In GROBID, sequence labeling is defined in an abstract manner and its concrete implementation can be selected among different standard ML architectures, including a fast linear chain CRF and a variety of state-of-the-art Deep Learning (DL) models.
 Sequence labeling models are limited to the labeling of a linear sequence of tokens, therefore they associate a one-dimension structure to a stream of tokens.
 One way to create additional levels of nested structures is to cascade several sequence labeling models, the output of a first model being piped to one or several models.
 This is the approach taken by GROBID.

-The figure below shows the current model cascade.
+__Fig.
+2__ shows the current model cascade.
 Each model typically uses its own combination of sequence labeling algorithm, features, and possibly a different tokenizer.
 The model architecture and parameters depend on the labels to be used, on the amount of available training data, on the runtime, memory and accuracy constraints, etc. This approach finally helps to mitigate class imbalanced problems, for instance a majority class like "paragraph" will not impact a rare class from a non-body area (e.g. a field appearing only one time in a header) by keeping the imbalanced classes in separated models.

 ![The GROBID cascade of sequence labeling models](img/cascade.png)